70ziko/vulscan/README.md

-# vulscan - Vulnerablity Scanner for the
+# vulscan - Vulnerablity Scanner
  This program compares installed software with a vulnerability database and alerts the user of any known vulnerabilities.
 It works on Linux.
 Functionality on Windows and MacOS is under development

 ## Features